7.62 cm Pak 36(r): Employment

-Marder III Panzerjäger 38(t) für 7.62cm PaK36(r) (Sd.Kfz.139) - lightly armoured tank destroyer on a Panzer 38(t) light tank chassis.

 A number of Pak 36(r) guns were captured by the Red Army (e.g. in the Battle of Stalingrad) and were adopted by anti-tank battalions.

 Summary

 When the FK36(r) and Pak 36(r) reached the battlefield, they were able to destroy any contemporary tank at normal combat ranges.
 Although the guns were heavier and had somewhat smaller penetration figures than the purpose-built Pak 40, there is no doubt that the modernization of the F-22 provided the Wehrmacht with a very effective anti-tank gun at only a fraction of the cost of producing one from scratch.